 - If you’re wearing a suit, don’t wear a belt.
 It probably looks better without a belt, anyway.

-- If you’re wearing a jacket, stuff the pockets with your metal items.
+- If you’re wearing a jacket, stuff the pockets with your metal items and send that through the machine.
 Easier than using your personal item.

 - Shoes first through the scanner.
 Put them on as soon as they come out.